Azure/azure-kusto-microhack/README.md

 - noise (The residual random variation in the series).
 We can use built in functions, that uses time series decomposition to forecast future metric values and/or detect anomalous values.

-This is how time series looks like:
+This is what time series looks like:

 ![Screen capture 1](/assets/images/Challenge6-Task4-Pic1.png)